devxpod/GDC/readme.md

 * GDC_COMPOSE_FILES - contains list of all compose files in use to run GDC

 # Extra environment vars available in dev container
 * HOST_PROJECT_PATH - Absolute path to mounted workspace on host.
+Can be used to map /workspace paths to host paths.

 # Environment files
 The above environment variable values are the default unless overridden by environment variables setup in your environment or on the command line.